Ashley Graham Pulls Down Pants, Shows Off Baby Bump & Underwear In Candid Instagram Video

 While many shared their own experience when it comes to working out during pregnancy and finding appropriate maternity activewear, some people suggested that Ashley should start her own sportswear line for pregnant women, in the same vein as her sexy plus-size lingerie and bikini collections for Addition Elle and Swimsuits For All, respectively.

-“I predict maternity wear coming soon by Ashley Graham,” one person wrote in a comment ending with three sparkling-heart emoji and which racked up 898 likes from Ashley’s followers.
+“I predict maternity wear coming soon by Ashley Graham,” one person wrote in a comment that racked up 898 likes from Ashley’s followers.

 “We need you to do a plus size affordable maternity activewear (and regular honestly) line!
 I’m having a hard time finding good clothes!!” replied another.